alec-gibson/go-postgres-petstore/README.md

 1. Update `sql/queries/queries.sql` to add your new queries, or add additional files in the same directory
 2. Regenerate go code for interacting with the database using `generate-code.sh`
 3. The newly generated query functions will be in `pkg/db/queries.sql.go`

+## Running the Integration Tests:
+Run the `run-integration-tests.sh` script.
+This script performs the following steps:
+1. It builds a new docker container for the application
+2. It brings up (or recreates) all containers using docker compose
+3. It waits for the application to become healthy
+4. It runs all integration tests (defined in the `integrationtests` directory)